gurunate/learning-portrait/README.md

 # Learning Portrait

-A grade book that thinks as you do.
+A gradebook that thinks as you do.

 ## Overview